-All of these will have information that will help you define your target market and provide insights into trends.
+All of these will have information helpful in defining your target market and providing insights into trends.

 Doing Your Own Market Research

-These are all secondary sources of information.
-(Others have conducted the research and compiled the information.)
-You may also want to conduct your own market research (use primary data).
+These are all secondary sources of information (others have conducted the research and compiled the information), You may also want to conduct your own market research (use primary data).
 For instance, you might want to design a questionnaire and survey your target market to learn more about their habits and preferences relating to your product or service.
-My article, Do-It-Yourself Market Research gives a more comprehensive explanation of the basics of market research and gives tips for sampling and accessing your target market.
+Do-It-Yourself Market Research gives a more comprehensive explanation of the basics of market research as well as providing tips for sampling and accessing your target market.

-Market research is time consuming but needs to be done if your business plan is going to have any validity.
-You can have the most fantastic product or service in the world, but if no one's interested in buying it, it will just gather dust.
+Market research is time-consuming but is an important step in affording your business plan validity.
 If you don't have the time or the research skills to thoroughly define your target market yourself, hiring a person or firm to do the market research for you can be a wise investment.